Permanent Gauges are a remarkable source of information of both long term production data and the capture of occasional

 Time-lapse data with measures recorded with intervals greater than 15 minutes can be considered as low frequency data.
 Reallocated production data are a good example of such data.
 These data can be mirrored (copied) from production databases into a direct data type item in KAPPA-Server and kept automatically updated.

 Unlike high frequency data that require filtering before it can be used, direct data are immediately available for analysis and calculations.

-Data from permanent downhole gauges are inherently noisy especially if acquired with high frequency.
+Data from Permanent Gauges are inherently noisy especially if acquired with high frequency.
 To reduce the noise without losing specific data characteristics required for PTA analysis KAPPA server applies the wavelets algorithm to process the raw gauge data.

 Smart filtering reduces the volume of raw data by a processing called decimation.
 Sections of data exhibiting gradual changes are represented by fewer points while breakpoints or areas with fast changing trends are represented with a greater number of points.
 Using this approach an overall reduction can be up to 2-3 orders of magnitude.

 Once the raw data have undergone smart filtering they can easily be transferred into KW modules for analysis

 Checking filter parameters

 It is important to verify that the chosen set of filtering parameters (wavelet denoising and smart filtering) are not altering the data to the extent that subsequent analysis are affected.
 Filtering quality control can be performed by outputting the actual raw data and using it as a benchmark on a log-log derivative plot in Saphir.
 The filter threshold values plot should also be checked regularly to ensure that the initially set noise threshold values are adequate to the current noise levels of raw data.

 Users can select sections of data previously filtered and set different filtering criteria for them.
 This is especially helpful in cases with very noisy data that requires coarse filtering on production periods and fine filter settings on areas of PTA interest.